Letters About Literature Illinois Center for the Book

 One Illinois winner is selected for each level and receives a $200 cash award.
 Teachers of the winning students also receive $100 to purchase materials for their school library.
 Additionally, the state winners' letters advance to the national competition.
 National winners for each of the three competition levels receive $1,000, and national honor winners for each level receive $200.

-The program is currently in the judging phase.
-The deadline to enter was December 9, 2017.
-State winners will be formally announced in May 2018.
+The 2019 Contest Guidelines and Entry Coupon will be available in the Fall of 2018.
+The deadline to enter will be in December 2018 or January 2019.
+State winners will be formally announced in May 2019.

 - Informational Video